 - difficulty breathing

 - an inability to absorb enough nutrients from food

 - urinary tract, abdominal, or lung infections

-- intestinal blockage due to scar tissue
+- an intestinal blockage due to scar tissue

-Some people hold their pouch in place with a belt.
+Some people hold their external pouch in place with a belt.
 If you wear the belt too tightly, it can lead to pressure ulcers.